sanskrit/raw_etexts_english/blogs/manasataramgini/2013-01-06_between-the-rasarnava-and-the-chitrabandha-s.md

 +++
-title = "Between the rasArNava and thexa0chitrabandha-s"
+title = "Between the rasArNava and the chitrabandha-s"

 +++
 In the glorious summer we sought, through the secret practice, the